 - Watch out for a balanced diet rich in minerals and vitamins.
 Especially when you are resting your baby, a balanced and

-wholesome diet– such as withmeat, fish andeggs – is very important anyway.
+wholesomediet – such as meat, fish, andeggs – is very important anyway.
 Ask your doctor if you have a vitamin or mineral deficiency (iron deficiency!).

 - Wash your hair with biotin or caffeinated shampoos and use only shampoos without perfume